Our City Our Plan

 • Why do we have to have high density / multi level Units approved for living in a residential area at Sovereign Island?
 Is there any way this potential decision can be overruled?

-Daryl McColl asked over 3 years ago
+Daryl McColl asked almost 4 years ago

 The Our City Our Plan amendment package includes changes to zoning and building height on Sovereign Island.
 This includes a new Sovereign Island precinct.